Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 * Jaziel Pauda
 * Jesse Buck

-_Description:_ This issue focused on a MediaWiki extensions called Multimedia Viewer.
-Some of the buttons that are part of the multimedia viewer were tagged in the HTML as `<div>` or `<a>` elements.
-The result of this is that if the button does not have a label attribute, then a screen reader does not have any textual information to provide content to the button for the user.
+_Description:_ Throughout the codebase of the MultiMedia Viewer extension, there are button-like interface elements that are tagged as `<div>` and `<a>` elements.
+This is not semantic and thus all button-like elements in MultiMedia Viewer need to be converted from `<div>` and `<a>` elements to `<button>` elements.
+As is, a screen reader will not receive any semantic content about the interactive element to provide to the user.

-_Work performed:_ We went through each JavaScript file in the Multimedia Viewer directory and looked for button elements that were tagged improperly.
-In some cases, the `<a>` tags were able to just be replaced with `<button>` tags.
-In the case of the `copyButton`, we added an `aria-label` attribute with a value of “copy text” that was output via the MW-messages API.
-We needed to fix some of the button styling in the associated CSS files as well.
+_Work performed:_ We thoroughly inspected the codebase for all interactive button-like elements that were improperly tagged.
+The `<div>` in `permission.js` was easily converted to a `<button>`.
+The `copyButton` in `download.pane.js` and `reuse.embed.js` needed a class (`bootstrap.less`) to offset some labeling text so that it wouldn't interfere with the UI for users without accessibility needs.
+A message library was used for the label language translation.
+Some of the associated CSS files needed to be edited to keep the button-like elements styling the same as it was prior to converting the tags.
+In addition to converting the elements, there was an `<a>`-button-like element in `StripeButtons.js` that was a link.
+This was not converted because it is a link and the rationale is that `<a>`-link elements are used to go from `page1` to `page2` while buttons are used as an interactive interface within the page.
+A `tabindex` attribute was added to the `StripeButton.js` `<a>` elements to make it focusable by the keyboard for accessibility needs.

-This issue is not completely resolved yet.
-We are currently working on patchset 5.
-The history of our changes and patchsets, as well as the maintainer review and continuous integration test results can be viewed on the Gerrit web interface.
+This issue spanned nearly the whole semester.
+There was a total of 13 patchsets developed to resolve this issue.
+It was merged and deployed on April 16, 2018.

 _Changes:_
 * resources/mmv/mmv.bootstrap.less: